 - Lack of tool evaluation.
 Rushing into choosing a PM software without analyzing the alternatives can be a huge mistake.
 Not all tools are sustainable for your business.
 Using the wrong app can create even more problems during project development.
 This will increase the time and resources needed to deliver final results and products.

 - Technical errors.
 Human mistakes are common, but problems created by machines and software are just as likely to happen.
 Servers could be down, features might not work, and your Internet connection might let you down when you’re at your most productive level.
 Most such tools are intuitive and require no technical knowledge.
 However, you might need guidance for advanced features and in-app processes.
-These are some of the reasons why your tool of choice should provide a strong customer support service to help you fix any problems.
+These are some reasons why your tool of choice should provide a strong customer support service to help you fix any problems.

 To put it briefly, no project management software is perfect.
 Choosing one depends entirely on your own company and team’s needs.
-But, what you must remember is that a tool that works for someone else might not be the right one for you.
+But, you must remember that a tool that works for someone else might not be the right one for you.
 As many of the PM experts on this list mentioned, you need to test a few before choosing the final one to manage your projects.
-See how your team handles it and how it works for your own work and processes.
+See how your team handles it and how it works for your work and processes.